Skip to Content

 What is the Joint Commission?

-Established in 1951, the Joint Commission has been and still is an independent, not-for-profit organization dedicated to setting high standards for healthcare excellence.
+The Joint Commission is known throughout the medical field as the most important organization for ensuring the quality and safety of our healthcare system.
+It was established in 1951.
+Despite its government type influence, the Joint Commission has been and still is an independent, not-for-profit organization dedicated to setting high standards for healthcare excellence.
 It oversees the accreditation of more than 22,000 healthcare organizations across the United States, including hospitals, clinics, and other medical facilities.

 To the patient the Joint Commission is largely invisible but it has daily influence through a rigorous quality control system that requires healthcare organizations to meet strict criteria for patient safety, treatment effectiveness, and operational excellence.